-The next morning I awoke ready to kick off my only full day in Denver with a visit to the Denver Art Museum (DAM).
+The following day I awoke ready to kick off my only full day in Denver with a visit to the Denver Art Museum (DAM).

-Founded in 1893, with a collection of over 70,000 works of art, the museum is one of the largest between the West Coast and Chicago.
+Founded in 1893, with over 70,000 works of art, the museum is one of the largest between the West Coast and Chicago.

 Due to limited time, I only visited the Hamilton Building, where I saw a very touching exhibit called “Common Ground: Photographs by Fazal Sheikh 1989-2013.”

-Later that day, a friend who lives in Denver mentioned he prefers the North Building, meaning I have more to look forward to next time.
+Later that day, a friend in Denver mentioned he prefers the North Building, meaning I have more to look forward to next time.

 Adult entry costs $13 for non-residents of Colorado and $10 for residents.
-Children 18 and under are free, regardless of residency.
-Admission is free the first Saturday of each month.
+Children 18 and under are free, regardless of residency, and admission is free on the first Saturday of each month.

 Tour the Colorado State Capitol Building

-The grandeur of the Colorado State Capitol Building as seen from across Civic Center Park beckoned me to step inside and learn more.
+As seen from across Civic Center Park, the grandeur of the Colorado State Capitol Building beckoned me to step inside and learn more.

 Lunch at Food Trucks in Civic Center Park

-Additional government buildings, including the United States Mint (one of the few that makes coins), museums, and The Denver Post also surround the park.
+Additional government buildings surround the park, including the United States Mint (one of the few that makes coins), museums, and The Denver Post.

 Happy Hour at a Craft Brewery

-He'd since learned to brew his own beer, and even won awards for it, so I knew I could trust him to pick a cool brewery for our happy hour.
+He'd since learned to brew beer and even won awards for his brews, so I knew I could trust him to pick a fantastic brewery for our happy hour.

 Renegade Brewing Company bills itself as “offensively delicious” and was a short 5 to 10-minute Uber drive southwest of my hotel.

 We each ordered a flight of beers to sample.
-I liked that you could order a 4oz beer for $1.75 versus having to commit to a pint of something you may not thoroughly enjoy.
-I wish this were an option at regular bars, and not just craft breweries!
+I liked that you could order a 4-ounce beer for $1.75 versus having to commit to a pint of something you may not thoroughly enjoy.
+I wish this were an option at regular bars, not just craft breweries!

-The Swashbuckler was a sea salt and caramel porter I didn't care for, while the Pancakes maple porter tasted very much like maple syrup had been poured into the beer.
+The Swashbuckler was sea salt and caramel porter I didn't care for, while the Pancakes maple porter tasted like maple syrup had been poured into the beer.

 Cocktails at a Prohibition-era Speakeasy

-My experience in Denver was turning out to be filled with more historic buildings than I'd expected.
+My experience in Denver turned out to be filled with more historic buildings than I'd expected.

 Following our beer flights at Renegade, my friend offered to show me The Cruise Room, the city's oldest speakeasy.

-Following our cocktails, we walked a block to Wynkoop Brewing Company for dinner (I had the buffalo meatloaf and an espresso Cowtown milk stout cheesecake).
+For dinner, we walked a block to Wynkoop Brewing Company (I had the buffalo meatloaf and an espresso Cowtown milk stout cheesecake).